Setting the Standard for Yacht Sales Professionals

 - Provide as reference, a minimum of four active yacht brokerage firms with whom you have participated in brokerage sales.

 SECTION 3.2 Voting Members.
 All designated brokers affiliated with each Corporate Member entity shall have voting rights, with one vote per designated individual broker.
-Affiliate Members shall have no voting rights.
+Affiliate Members and Individual Members shall have no voting rights.
 The application for Corporate Membership shall designate the individual brokers who shall exercise voting rights.
 The Corporate Member entity may change the designated brokers who may exercise such voting rights filing with the Secretary of this Corporation a Change of Designation form, which form shall be available at the office of the Corporation.
 The Change of Designation form must be on file with the Secretary of this Corporation prior to the exercise of any voting rights by the brokers designated on the form.

 SECTION 3.3 Admission of Members.
 Any business entity that meets the membership criteria may apply for membership in the Corporation by completing an application form, which form shall be available at the office of the Corporation.
 The completed application form, together with the applicable application fee (as set forth on the then-current fee schedule for this Corporation) shall be submitted to the Chairman of the Membership Committee.
 The Corporation's Membership Committee will promptly review the application form to ensure compliance with the membership criteria then in effect.
 Upon acceptance of the applicant by the Corporation's Membership Committee and upon payment of the applicable annual membership dues (as set forth on the then-current fee schedule for the Corporation), the applicant shall be duly admitted as a member of this Corporation.